Date of visit: 22 Feb 2018

 The prisoners described the prison as ‘safe’ and praised staff-prisoner relationships.
 Like staff, they highly rated the family interventions unit and support for families.
-The prisoner-led radio station, which helps keep prisoners informed and entertained, was also praised, as were the ‘extensive’ peer support and mentoring programmes, and approach to prisoner consultation.
-They too highlighted the education and training opportunities in the prison and substance misuse services, as well as the mental health provision, including the use of birds of prey and dogs, and the specialist unit for prisoners on basic.
+The prisoner-led radio station, which helped keep prisoners informed and entertained, was also praised, as were the ‘extensive’ peer support and mentoring programmes, and approach to prisoner consultation.
+They too highlighted the education and training opportunities in the prison and substance misuse services, as well as the mental health provision, including the use of birds of prey and dogs, and the specialist unit for prisoners on Basic.